 Diagnostics, tender point exam

 Now, there is something to understand about this image and all others like it, they exist for only one reason, to help give you an idea of what doctors are supposed to be looking for, when they attempt a diagnosis of FM.
 As the tender points seen in FM, are one of a kind to FM.
-News, possible new criteria for making a diagnosis, see the bottom of the page.
+News, possible new criteria for making a diagnosis, see the bottom of the page for new data.

 B. At least 11 of the 18 specified tender points

 Now, what this meant is, if you didn't have at least 11 of the 18, you didn't have FM according to the criteria.
-Which has been proved wrong, and was proved wrong less than six years after the criteria was created.
+(Which was proved wrong less than six years after the criteria was created. )

 The lack of 11 out of 18, is often seen in those who do indeed have FM.
 This is especially true in men. ( which is yet another reason why they may be under diagnosed ) Therefore, the criteria has been expanded to include the most common signs seen with FM, which are: Research

 Mind you, these things are not FM.
 However, they are so commonly seen in persons with FM, that if the person has several of these things going on and is positive for the tender points, and has had widespread pain for more than 3 mts ... then the doctor can reasonably assume a possible diagnosis of FM, barring ruling out any other conditions, which mimic FM signs.

 Now, it is important with a tender point exam, that the doctor knows how to do it correctly.
 As if they do not do it correctly, what can happen is they can press on CMP pain points instead, which can be anywhere!
 This has caused more than one doctor to assume the person is malingering, as with CMP trigger points on site link, you could have them body wide. ( meaning it can hurt for them to poke you almost anywhere on your body )